AymericBasset/DS_open_source_tools/README.md

 6) Hyperparameters tuning

-    Find the best paramaters for your algorithms
+    Find the best parameters for your algorithms

 7) Evaluating